+In this paper, we say a virtually abelian group $G$ has \textit{rank} $r$ if $G$ contains a finite-index subgroup which is isomorphic to $\Z^r$.
 A group $G$ is called \textit{FC} if every conjugacy class of $G$ contains only finitely many elements.
 Note that a group with finitely many commutators is FC.
-Recall that a group $G$ is an \textit{FZ group of rank $r$} if $G/Z(G)$ is finite and $Z(G)$ has rank $r$ as an abelian group.
+A group $G$ is called \textit{FZ} if its center $Z(G)$ has finite-index in $G$.

-\begin{lemma} Assume a group $G$ has property (PH') from orientable lineal actions $G\curvearrowright L_1,\cdots, G\curvearrowright L_m$.
+\begin{lemma} Assume a group $G$ has property PH$_0$ from orientable lineal actions $G\curvearrowright L_1,\cdots, G\curvearrowright L_m$.
 Then $G$ is a finitely generated FZ group of rank $r\le m$.
 Moreover, there exists a subset $\{L_1',\cdots,L_r'\}\subseteq \{L_1,\cdots,L_m\}$ so that the diagonal action $G\curvearrowright \prod_{i=1}^rL_i'$ is geometric. \end{lemma}